kfitzgerald/webgl-ball-game/README.md

 Since this is purely just a prototype of a game, there's absolutely no:

+* **Performance**: movement is reported on a set interval, and is not optimal.
+Many clients in the server tends to flood the server out and lag everything out.
 * **Security**: clients can hack and do naughty things
  * Clients handle their own balls, so clients report their own hits.
 * **Consistency**: physics are not synchronized on the server/clients.
 They could be, but this example lacks this for now.
 Check out Jonas Gehring's blog post on how this might be possible some day: http://www.jjoe64.com/2013/07/physijs-and-threejs-on-nodejs.html